 Personal data requests procedure

-We all, as individuals have rights when it comes to the personal data which organisations hold on us.
+We all have rights about the personal data organisations hold on us.

-Data protection legislation gives individuals a number of rights over the personal data we hold and use about them.
-These six rights are:
+Data protection laws give everyone rights over the personal data we hold and use about them.
+These rights are:

-- The right to be provided with copies of the data we hold about them (previously known as a Subject Access Request or SAR).
+- The right to be provided with copies of the data we hold about them.
+This is known as a Subject Access Request

-- The right to have the data we hold about them corrected if they believe it is wrong.
+- The right to have the data we hold about them corrected if they believe it’s wrong.

 - The right to have the data we hold about them deleted.

-- The right to ask us to temporarily stop using the data we hold about them.*
+- The right to ask us to stop using the data we hold about them.

-- The right to be provided with copies of the data we hold about them in a format that can be used by another organisation.*
+- The right to be provided with copies of the data we hold about them in a format another organisation can use.

 You might be asked to:

-- Stop taking an action based on the information we hold about an individual.
+- stop taking an action based on the data we hold about someone.

 - ‘I want to see and be provided with copies of the data you hold about me.’

-- ‘I want you to delete my daughter’s data from your records.’
+- ‘I want you to delete my daughter’s information from your records.’

 - ‘Why are you using my data?
 I haven’t given you permission to do that.’

-- ‘Are you allowed to use my personal information for doing that.’
+- ‘Are you allowed to use my personal data to do that?’

 We’re here to help

 We want you to feel confident about how to direct these queries.
-By law Girlguiding HQ must respond to these types of requests within 30 days, so if you have any questions or concerns please contact: [email protected]
+If you’re ever unsure what to do, or have any questions or concerns, please get in touch.